viamrobotics/docs/docs/data-ai/ai/alert.md

 With the vision service configured, you can view the inferences provided on the **CONTROL** tab of the Viam app or get them programmatically using the [vision service API](/data-ai/reference/vision-client/).

-### Configure the `objectfilter` module
+### Configure the `filtered-camera` module

 Now, your physical camera is working and the vision service is set up.
-Now you will pull them together to filter out only images where an inference is made with the [`objectfilter`](https://app.viam.com/module/felixr/object-filter) {{< glossary_tooltip term_id="module" text="module" >}}.
+Now you will pull them together to filter out only images where an inference is made with the [`filtered-camera`](https://app.viam.com/module/erh/filtered-camera) {{< glossary_tooltip term_id="module" text="module" >}}.
-This camera module takes the vision service and applies it to your webcam feed.
-It outputs a stream with bounding boxes around the inferences in your camera's view so that you can see the detector working.
-This module also filters the output so that later, when you configure data management, you can save only the images that contain people without hard hats rather than all images the camera captures.
+This camera module takes the vision service and applies it to your webcam feed, filtering the output so that later, when you configure data management, you can save only the images that contain people without hard hats rather than all images the camera captures.

-Configure the module with `"labels"` according to the labels your ML model provides that you want to alert on.
+Configure the camera module with classification or object labels according to the labels your ML model provides that you want to alert on.
-Set the `"filter_data"` attribute to `true` so that later, when you configure data capture on this camera, only images that have one or more of the labels will be captured and sent to the cloud.
+Follow the instructions in the [`filtered-camera` module readme](https://github.com/erh/filtered_camera).
 For example, if using the YOLOv8 model (named `yolo`) for hardhat detection, you would configure the module like the following:

-{{% expand "instructions for configuring the objectfilter module for detecting people without a hardhat" %}}
+{{% expand "Instructions for configuring the filtered-camera module to detect people without a hardhat" %}}

 1. Navigate to your machine's **CONFIGURE** tab.

 2. Click the **+** (Create) button next to your main part in the left-hand menu and select **Component**.
-   Start typing `objectfilter` and select **camera / objectfilter** from the results.
+   Start typing `filtered-camera` and select **camera / filtered-camera** from the results.
    Click **Add module**.

 3. Name your filtering camera something like `objectfilter-cam` and click **Create**.